muebau/MAIANA-WiFi/README.md

 ![](docu/img/gpsDashboard.png)

 ## OTA Firmware Update
-Firmware can be update over-the-air OTA by going to the `http://[your device ip]/update` page and select the file to upload (firmware or SPIFF file system with webpages).
+Firmware can be update over-the-air OTA by going to http://MAIANA.local/update or `http://[your device ip]/update` page and select the file to upload (firmware or SPIFF file system with webpages).

 Note that when the SPIFF / webpages are updated, configuration details like port setup and WiFi details will be overwritten. (not the settings on your MAIANA AIS device!)